anyeZHY/anyeZHY.github.io/_pages/about.md

         </div>
       </b>
     </grow>
-    I also love playing baseball, table tennis, football and basketball.
+    In addition to these sports, I also enjoy playing baseball, table tennis, football, and basketball.
   </li>
   <li>
-    Movies and TV series.
-I am a fandom of DC movies, Rick & Morty, Breaking Bad and Better Call Saul.
+    I am a fan of DC movies, as well as the TV series Rick & Morty, Breaking Bad, and Better Call Saul.
   </li>
   <li>
     <grow>